Fall 2024 Conference Agenda

 Chair: Jessica Martensen, Essentia Health

-This session will focus on tools to identify trends for admissions and readmissions along with innovative strategies that help address the cause of potentially avoidable care in both the Emergency Department and Inpatient settings.
+This session will focus on tools to identify trends for admissions and readmissions along with innovative strategies that help address the cause of potentially avoidable care in both the emergency department and inpatient settings.

 Capital/Congress